The World Naked Bike Ride is a once-a-year clothing optional bicycle ride that happens in approximately 70 cities around the world.

-This year, we will be strongly suggesting that you carry with you on your bike a pair of bathers, underwear or similar small garment which you can change into if there is any trouble, not that we are expecting any.
-We will have free A4 size plastic bags and ties in the staging area into which you can put your bathers or other small garment to attach to the frame or handle bar of the bike.
-Also you can wear them at the end of the day while enjoying food or refreshments at the staging location.
+For the 2021 ride, we will be strongly suggesting that you carry with you on your bike a pair of bathers, underwear or similar small garment which you can change into if there is any trouble, not that we are expecting any.
+Please make your own arrangements to bring these items of clothing with you.

 I am concerned that I may be photographed?